natalieh235/flying_adversarial_patch/README.md

 Please adapt the hyperparameters in the `exp1.yaml` file according to your needs.

-With `-j 4`, 4 worker processes are spawned and approaches are computed in parallel.
+With `-j 4`, 4 worker processes are spawned and all approaches are computed in parallel.
 Depending on your hardware, you can set `-j` to a different value.
 If `-j` is set to 1, the different approaches will be computed consecutively.

 With `--trials 10` you can set the number of paraellel training runs for the same mode to 10 like we did in the paper.